godamartonaron/GODA_pyPPG/README.md

 # *pyPPG* toolbox documentation

-Photoplethysmogram (PPG) beat detection, fiducial points detection, and comprhessive assessment of standard biomarkers.
+A toolbox for photoplethysmogram (PPG) analysis, including beat detection, fiducial point detection, and comprehensive assessment of standard biomarkers.

-If you use the pyPPG resource, please cite: "Under review"
+If you use the pyPPG resource, please cite:

+_Goda M, Charlton PH, and Behar J, **'pyPPG: A Python toolbox for comprehensive photoplethysmography signal analysis'**, [Under review]_

 ## Introduction
 ***pyPPG*** is a standardised toolbox to analyze long-term finger PPG recordings in real-time.
 The toolbox extracts state-of-the-art PPG biomarkers (_i.e._ pulse wave features) from PPG signals.
-The algorithms implemented in the *pyPPG* toolbox have been validated on publicly available PPG databases.
+The algorithms implemented in the *pyPPG* toolbox have been validated on freely available PPG databases.
-Consequently, *pyPPG* offers robust and comprhessive assessment of clinically relevant biomarkers from continuous PPG signals.
+Consequently, *pyPPG* offers robust and comprehensive assessment of clinically relevant biomarkers from continuous PPG signals.

 ## Description
 The following steps are implemented in the ***pyPPG*** toolbox:

 1. **Loading a raw PPG signal**: The toolbox can accept PPG signals in various file formats such as *.mat*, *.txt*, *.csv*, or *.edf*.
 These files should contain raw PPG data along with the corresponding sampling rate.
    * *.mat*: Data should be stored in a structure containing two fields: (i) 'Fs' representing the sampling frequency, and (ii) 'Data', a vector containing the raw PPG signal.
-   * *.txt*: It contains tabular data of the raw PPG signal (single tab or space-delimited), and you need to provide the sampling frequency as an input parameter to the script using 'fs'.
+   * *.txt*: The raw PPG signal should be stored in tabular form (single tab or space-delimited), and you need to provide the sampling frequency as an input parameter to the script using 'fs'.
    * *.csv*: This format stores raw PPG signal data with comma separation.
 Similar to .txt, the sampling frequency must be provided as an input parameter to the script using 'fs'.
    * *.edf*: The [European Data Format](https://www.edfplus.info/) is supported, and it applies 'Pleth' or 'PPG' channels by default.
-However, if using different channel name, the user needs to define it themselves.
+However, if using a different channel name, then the user needs to define it themselves.
 3. **Preprocessing**: The raw signal is filtered to remove unwanted noise and artifacts.
 Subsequently, the signal is resampled to 75 Hz.
 3. **Pulse wave segmentation**: The toolbox employs a peak detector to identify the systolic peaks.
 It uses an [improved version](https://arxiv.org/abs/2307.10398) of a beat detection algorithm originally proposed in [(*Aboy et al. 2005*)](https://doi.org/10.1109/TBME.2005.855725).
 Based on the peak locations, the toolbox also detects the pulse onsets and offsets, which indicate the start and end of the PPG pulse waves.
 4. **Fiducial points identification**: For each pulse wave, the toolbox detects a set of fiducial points.